 On March 11, USIP and the World Justice Project (WJP) delved into the findings from the WJP Rule of Law Index 2020.
 WJP’s chief research officer reviewed important insights and data trends from the report.
 This was followed by a panel discussion on the underlying factors behind the results, as well as the policy implications for those invested in strengthening the rule of law.

-Continue part in the conversation on Twitter with #ROLIndex.
+Continue the conversation on Twitter with #ROLIndex.